Yahya Attiyat Allah

-Yahya Attiyat Allah El Idrissi (يَحْيَى عَطِيَّة الله الْإِدْرِيسِيّ; born 2 March 1995) is a Moroccan professional footballer who plays as a left-back or left winger for Russian Premier League club Sochi and the Morocco national team.
+Yahya Attiyat Allah El Idrissi (يَحْيَى عَطِيَّة الله الْإِدْرِيسِيّ; born 2 March 1995) is a Moroccan professional footballer who plays as a left-back or left winger for club Wydad and the Morocco national team.

 He began his professional career playing for Olympic Safi.
 Then went on to spend one season of his career in Europe, playing for the Greek side Volos, before returning back to playing in the Moroccan side Wydad.

 In 2024, Yahya signed with Egyptian Premier League club Al Ahly.

 Club career

 In the inaugural season of the African Football League, Attiat-Allah went on to score the third goal in a 3–0 home victory against Nigerian side Enyimba, after claiming a 1–0 win away, thus qualifying them to the semi-finals.

 On 1 November 2023, Attait-Allah was nominated for the 2023 Interclub Player of the Year by CAF.

 On 8 February 2024, Attiyat Allah signed with Russian Premier League club Sochi.
 On 13 April 2024, he scored his first goal for Sochi in a 1–0 victory over Spartak Moscow.